mhered/tello-fun/README.md

 * https://theailearner.com/tag/cv2-addweighted/ yields jagged edges
 * https://www.youtube.com/watch?v=dCSZvP5IAqc multiplies intensities in the two images rather than covering the background with the overlay
 * Pending: try this one https://stackoverflow.com/questions/36921496/how-to-join-png-with-alpha-transparency-in-a-frame-in-realtime/37198079#37198079

+### TO DO: check out how to access raw video in this thread http://tellopilots.com/threads/tello-whats-possible.88/post-1021